Bansari-Barot/CS6660/README.md

-#Database Systems - Assignment 1
+# Database Systems - Assignment 1

-Neo4j Database
-Create, read, update and delete queries using cypher Data is based on "Slack" tool.(www.slack.com)
+Create, read, update and delete queries using cypher for Neo4j Database and data is based on "Slack" tool.(www.slack.com)